-In preparation for the interview, we recommend that you think about the reason why you want to come back to nursing and consider some of the changes that have happened in nursing since you left.
-Take time to look at some websites - we would recommend the Nursing and Midwifery Council (NMC), the Royal College of Nursing (RCN), National Careers Service and (if applicable) the trust or placement provider you may be interviewed by.
+In preparation for any interviews, we recommend that you think about the reason why you want to come back to midwifery and consider some of the changes that have happened in midwifery since you left.
+Take time to look at some websites - we would recommend the Nursing and Midwifery Council (NMC), the Royal College of Nursing (RCN), National Careers Service, and (if applicable) the trust or placement provider you may be interviewed by.